-This is a combined professional training and performing program that takes place in Pittsburgh for a minimum of four weeks and a maximum of six weeks (depending on casting) from June 15 – August 02, 2015, as part of Opera Theater’s summer festival activities.
-It is intended for Resident, Featured, Young and Apprentice Artists (singers, pianists and stage directors) with opportunities for solo performance for all participants.
-For detailed information please see below.
+This is a combined professional training and performing program that takes place in Pittsburgh for a minimum of four weeks and a maximum of six weeks (depending on casting) from June 13 – July 24, 2016, as part of Opera Theater’s summer festival activities.
+It is intended for Resident, Studio, Young and Apprentice Artists (singers, pianists and stage directors) with opportunities for solo performance for all participants.

 A brief overview